DavidWells/netlify-functions-workshop/_instructor/use-cases/4-setting-cookies/README.md

-# Using functions for Dynamic Redirects
+# Using functions to set cookies

-This lesson will walk through creating a function that will handle dynamic redirects.
+This lesson will walk through using functions to set browser cookies.

-You can handle static redirects with [Netlify's redirect engine](https://www.netlify.com/docs/redirects/) but sometimes we need the ability to handle dynamic redirects based on the request.
-Serverless functions are a perfect fit for this type of functionality.

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->
 - [Lesson Steps](#lesson-steps)